 Pupils should have all property and clothing clearly labelled with their names.
-Lost property is kept in the Lost Property box located on the verandah outside the school office.
+Lost property is kept in the Lost Property box located on the veranda outside the library.
 Children should look through these items if they have lost a lunch box, jumper etc. Clothing with name labels will be returned.
 At regular intervals, unmarked lost property is donated to charity or put in the clothing pool.
 You will be notified through the school's newsletter when this is to happen.